iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted150003/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 2 reviews"/>
 </p>

+> If you dont have a data plan for wifi while not at home i dont think this works and there is no contact us or email to ask anyone . false sense of security and not protecting you or anyone else if you dont have data/roaming wifi.<br> :date: __2021-02-22 06:07:45__

+> Did not notified me when I was in contact<br> :date: __2021-02-21 06:15:41__

 > The app is a great idea, however, no one uses it.
 I spent a couple weeks in a covid unit and I normally work on an ambulance and have never had an exposure alert.<br> :date: __2021-02-11 15:57:11__